19th Division (United States): World War II

-The 19th Armored Division was constituted in the Army of the United States on 18 January 1943, however, it was never officially activated during the war.
+The third iteration was the 19th Armored Division was constituted in the Army of the United States on 18 January 1943, however, it was never officially activated during the war.

 The "19th Infantry Division" was a "phantom division" used as part of Allied deception measures.
 It was notionally assigned to SHAEF for use in Operation Fortitude South, but was never actually utilized during that endeavor.

 The division's order of battle included the following fictional units: